Sherlock-IT/bounding-box/README.md

 on the `label` is randomly chosen.
 If neither `color` and `label` is specified then the bounding box color is defaulted to `green`.
+- `thickness`: A integer that determines the thickness of the bounding box in pixels.
+The default value is 2
+- `font_size`: A integer that determines the font size of the label in pixels.
+The default value is 15

 ## Examples
 The script to plot exemples of this **README** is available